Music software has failed you and here is why

 The skills required to make them work aren’t part of the musician’s responsibilities nor training, and it results in a generation of musicians who are distracted learning skills unrelated to their craft.

 A fork will never make a good spoon.
 If you want it to be a spoon, you must melt it down and start over.
-That is what must be done to make great live performance software; we must start over.
+That is what must be done to make great live performance software.
+We must start over!

 Starting over is the first in a series of decisions made by the designers of Gig Performer with performing musicians in mind.